Back to: SQL Server Tutorial For Beginners and Professionals

 UNION ALL Operator:

-The UNION ALL operator returns all the rows from both the queries, including the duplicates.
+The UNION ALL operator returns all the rows from both queries, including the duplicates.

 SELECT ID, Name, Gender, Department FROM TableA